 You are here

-We’ve launched our new EDI strategy and implementation plan
+We’ve launched our new EEDI strategy and implementation plan

 We’ve conducted new research into how genes and ethnicity affect MS. We’ve celebrated Pride and Black History Month.
-We have colleague EDI champions who’ve worked with people living with MS to coproduce plans for the future.
-And we’ve built EDI into our colleagues’ objectives.
+We have colleague EEDI champions who’ve worked with people living with MS to coproduce plans for the future.
+And we’ve built EEDI into our colleagues’ objectives.

 We’ve trained managers to be aware of unconscious bias in recruitment practices.
 We’ve supported volunteers to use online recruitment to help us widen the pool of potential candidates.
 And we’ve increased diversity in our Board of Trustees.